 Shining 3D started off making 3D scanners and continues to make the largest selection of 3D scanners based on different technologies and placed at different price ranges than any other company in the world.
 Today this means that it offers the industrial grade OptimScan-5M (blue light) and FreeScan-X3 (laser handheld), the new professional grade EinScan-Pro (structured light), available for around $5,000, and the low-cost EinScan-S (rotational).

 These are pretty much all the primary 3D scanning technologies in one place.
-During the factory tour we attended live demos for both the EinScan-Pro and the FreeScan X3.
-Both worked perfectly and were able to capture highly detailed surfaces withouth any issue and quite rapidly.
-In fact we were even given the possibility to use the FreeScan X3 ourselves and it proved surprisingly easy and accurate to use.
-Of course this is no low cost 3D scanner, however it seems safe to assume that its price is highly competitive even for overseas distribution.
-Then again users of the first EinScan-S witnessed that Shining3D software enabled them to use a basic low cost scanner for serious professional jobs such as scans of highly detailed entire engine blocks.
+During the factory tour, we attended live demos for both the EinScan-Pro and the FreeScan X3.
+Both worked perfectly and were able to capture highly detailed surfaces without any issue and quite rapidly.
+In fact, we were even given the possibility to use the FreeScan X3 ourselves and it proved surprisingly easy and accurate to use.
+Of course this is no low-cost 3D scanner, however, it seems safe to assume that its price is highly competitive even for overseas distribution.
+Then again users of the first EinScan-S witnessed that Shining3D software enabled them to use a basic low-cost scanner for serious professional jobs such as scans of highly detailed entire engine blocks.

 A physical 3D learning experience